 Under Michigan law, abuse of a child covers physical or mental harm to a child “…by an individual who is responsible for the child’s health and welfare.”
-Child abuse can include physical injury, sexual abuse, or maltreatment.
+Abuse of a child can include physical injury, sexual abuse, or maltreatment.

 These crimes in Michigan are split into different categories, and the penalties a person charged with this extremely serious crime in Michigan face depend on the category of the crime.
 There are four categories of this crime in Michigan.

 Examples of First Degree abuse against a child are when the child has suffered broken bones, injury to internal organs and brain damage.
 Local prosecutors will be looking to throw the book at anyone charged with inflicting this kind of damage on a child.

 At The Criminal Defense Law Center of West Michigan, we understand that your child may have suffered serious injuries that were not caused by you.
 Our aggressive and experienced child abuse defense lawyers will fight to protect you against these extremely serious charges.